Don't worry, we'll never run out of oil

 Or would they be more likely to display it, perhaps, contain it in vials and wear it as jewelry?
 Who knows, we might see a future where diamonds are replaced with tiny oil vials?
 "Oil is a girl's best friend," certainly has an interesting ring to it.

-While gold and silver are consumed in things like electronics (despite being considered "precious") this is because they are excellent electrical conductors when compared to cheaper alternatives.
+While gold and silver are consumed in equipment like electronics (despite being considered "precious") this is because they are excellent electrical conductors when compared to cheaper alternatives.
 With regards to oil (and its derivatives), there are viable alternative fuels around that work just as well, if not better.

 But, we are getting a little ahead of ourselves.
 Crude oil supplies may never get close to being exhausted anyway.